-- 6. Contrary to the provisions of paragraph 1 till 5 of this Article, a component may be concluded with the 'pass' designation.
+- 7. Contrary to the provisions of paragraph 1 till 5 of this Article, a component may be concluded with the 'pass' designation.
 (In Dutch: aan voorwaarden voldaan, AVV).
-The names of the relevant components can be found in section B of these Regulations, if applicable. - 7.
-When a student does not fulfil all the requirements of a component, the examiner will register the mark 'did not fulfil all requirements' (in Dutch: niet aan de eisen voldaan, NAV). - 8.
-When a student does not take part in any (interim) examination, the examiner will register the mark 'no show' (in Dutch: niet aanwezig, NA).
+The names of the relevant components can be found in section B of these Regulations, if applicable. - 8.
+When a student hasn't signed out for a component and hasn't taken the examination or participated in another type of assessment, a no show will be registrered.

-Article 4.7 Exemption
+Article A-4.7 Exemption

-- 1. At the written request of the student, the Examination Board may exempt the student from taking one or more components, if the student: - a. has passed a component at a university or higher professional education programme that is equivalent in both content and level; or - b. has demonstrated through his/her work and/or professional experience that he/she has sufficient knowledge and skills with regard to the relevant component. - 2.
+- 1. At the written request of the student, the Examinations Board may exempt the student from taking one or more components, if the student: - a. has passed a component at a university or higher professional education programme that is equivalent in both content and level; or - b. has demonstrated through his/her work and/or professional experience that he/she has sufficient knowledge and skills with regard to the relevant component. - c.
+Has indicated having conscientious objections.; the Examinations Board decides which requirements must be met. - 2.
 This exemption does not apply to the Master's thesis, the final work placement (internship) or the final research project (in case of programmes where the research project results in the final paper). - 3.
-The Examination Board will make a decision within twenty working days of receiving the written request.
+The Examinations Board will make a decision within twenty working days of receiving the written request.

-Article 4.8 Validity period for results
+Article A-4.8 Validity period for results

 - 1. The dean may decide to limit the period of validity of an examination and granted exemption, if knowledge, understanding and skills are evidently becoming obsolete. - 2.
 In the programme-specific section (Part B) the period of validity of an examination and granted exemption is laid down. - 3.
-Contrary to the rule referred to in paragraph 1, the Examination Board may extend the limited validity of an examination or exemption, if a student submits a substantiated request to this end. - 4.
+Contrary to the rule referred to in paragraph 1, the Examinations Board may extend the limited validity of an examination or exemption, if a student submits a substantiated request to this end. - 4.
 The period of validity of an interim examination is limited to the academic year in which it is taken, or until the conclusion of the component, unless stated otherwise in section B.

-Article 4.9 Right of inspection
+Article A-4.9 Right of inspection

-- 1. For at least twenty working days after the announcement of the results of a written examination, the student can, on request, inspect his/her assessed work, the questions and assignments set, as well as the standards applied for marking.
+- 1. For twenty working days after the announcement of the results of a written examination, the student can, on request, inspect his/her assessed work, the questions and assignments set, as well as the standards applied for marking.
 During this inspection the student may take a picture of his/her assessed work provided that the underlying questions are not listed / in the picture. - 2.
 The Examiner can determine that the inspection or post-examination discussion referred to in paragraph 1 take place exclusively at a specified place and at a specified time.
 The place and time referred to in the previous clause will be announced at the time of the examination and on the digital learning environment (CANVAS). - 3.
 If the student was unable to attend at the place and time referred to in paragraph 2 through no fault of his/her own, an alternative option will be offered. - 4.
 If a student intends to appeal against the way in which his/her mark was assessed, he/she can be issued with a copy of the marked work at his/her request.

-Article 4.10 Post-examination discussion
+Article A-4.10 Post-examination discussion